krzysztofsurdy/resource-provider-mcp/README.md

 getAvailableResources with no arguments
 ```

 Shows the full hierarchy with metadata but no content.
-Claude can see what exists and decide what to load.
+CodeGen Agent can see what exists and decide what to load.

 ### Search Resources